-Peeling, as well as exfoliation, means nothing more than exfoliating or peeling off.
-An exfoliation or exfoliation scrub is nothing more than the removal of the oldest, top layer of skin, which consists of dead skin cells.
-These dead skin cells should be removed because they close the surface of the skin like a barrier and clog the pores.
+Peeling, or exfoliation, simply means peeling or flaking.
+A peeling or exfoliation scrub is nothing more than the removal of the oldest, topmost layer of skin, which consists of dead skin cells.
+These dead skin cells should be removed because they act as a barrier, sealing off the surface of the skin and clogging pores.

-Exfoliation frees the skin from this barrier and makes it possible for moisturising skin care products to penetrate and renew deeply and effectively.
-Human skin also renews itself naturally, but the older you get, the more this ability diminishes.
-However, one can also support the skin in the rebuilding process.
+Exfoliation frees the skin from this barrier, allowing moisturizing skincare products to penetrate deeply and effectively and renew the skin.
+While human skin naturally renews itself, this ability declines as we age.
+However, you can also support the skin in its rebuilding process.

 Basically, three methods of skin peeling are used.

-In this method, the top layer of skin is removed by external action with the aid of tools or abrasive materials.
-These materials are added to gels and lotions and then applied with sponges, loofahs or brushes.
+This method involves externally removing the top layer of skin using tools or abrasive materials.
+These materials are mixed into gels and lotions and then applied with sponges, loofahs, or brushes.

-Here, no physical removal process takes place, but products are used that contain acids or enzymes that gently dissolve the top layer of skin and can then be washed off.
+There is no physical removal process here, but rather products containing acids or enzymes are used that gently dissolve the top layer of skin and can then be washed off.

-As always, both methods have their upsides and downsides.
-Ultimately, it is the user, or rather the user's skin, that decides which method has the best effect and is most tolerable.
-If the time it takes to achieve a clear result is also a criterion, professional advice should be sought from a beautician or dermatologist before using chemicals or rough manual treatment.
+As always, both methods have their advantages and disadvantages.
+Ultimately, it's the user, or rather the user's skin, who decides which method is most effective and most tolerable.
+If the time it takes to see noticeable results is also a consideration, you should seek professional advice from a cosmetician or dermatologist before using chemicals or harsh manual treatments.

-A mixture of the two previously described methods has been created with exfoliating soaps.
-The soaps combine both aspects in one and contain chemical and mechanical components to remove the top layer of skin.
-Exfoliating soaps all look similar to other bars of soap.
-But they may contain completely different ingredients.
-Therefore, it is beneficial to read the product description well and not just focus on the promised effect of the soap.
+Exfoliating soaps are a hybrid of the two previously described methods.
+These soaps combine both aspects and contain chemical and mechanical components to remove the top layer of skin.
+Exfoliating soaps all look similar to other bar soaps.
+However, they may contain completely different ingredients.
+Therefore, it's beneficial to read the product description carefully and not just focus on the soap's promised effect.

-If you choose a soap of inferior quality or with an active ingredient that your skin does not tolerate, the results will be the same or lead to a skin rash.
-Information, advice from specialists and comparing different products help to avoid such mistakes.
+If you choose a soap of inferior quality or one containing an active ingredient that your skin isn't tolerant to, the results will be similar or even lead to a rash.
+Information, advice from specialists, and comparing different products can help avoid such mistakes.

-The exfoliating soaps by Makari contain high-quality ingredients and are therefore well tolerated.
+Makari's peeling soaps contain high-quality ingredients and are therefore well tolerated.

 Here is an excerpt from the list of ingredients and their effects: